 The university welcomes your feedback!
 Feel free to report everything from small practical stuff to serious matters such...

-In this section you will find information about different health matters that may be relevant during your stay in Stavan...
+Learn about the different health matters that may be relevant during your stay in Stavanger.